tamaracvjetkovic/sudoku-console/README.md

 ---

-This was an university project for the course "Object-Oriented Programming 2", taken in the 3rd semester of the Software Engineering and Information Technologies program.
+This was a university project for the course "Object-Oriented Programming 2", taken in the 3rd semester of the Software Engineering and Information Technologies program.

 The ``goal`` of the project was to:
 - apply OOP techniques,